jedrzejkozal/MasterMind/README.md

 This sequence is a secret, and second player does not know it.

-Second players tries to guess the sequence by proposing the sequence.
-The first player compares the secret sequence and the proposal.
-He gives back the number of balls with the correct color on the right place, and the number of balls with the correct color but on a wrong place.
-Thats one round of the game.
-Based on this two numbers second player can make another guess in next round.
+Second players is codebreaker and tries to guess the sequence by proposing the sequence.
+Codemaker compares the secret sequence and the proposal.
+He gives the number of balls with the correct color on the right place, and the number of balls with the correct color but on a wrong place.
+If codebreaker correctly guessed the sequence game ends.
+If not, based on this two numbers codebreaker can make another guess in next round.

-Game ends when a second player guess the sequence or when he fails to do it in 10 turns.
+Game ends when the codebreaker guess the sequence or when he fails to do it in 10 turns.

 Here is an example of physical board game looks like: